-Resources: S trengthen Financial Incentives & Programs ChiBlockBuilder Led by the Chicago Department of Planning and Development (DPD), ChiBlockBuilder streamlines the purchase of City-owned properties across the South and West Sides and increases transparency about the land sales process.
-Chicago INVEST South/West INVEST South/West is an unprecedented community development initiative to marshal the resources of multiple City departments, community organizations, and corporate and philanthropic partners toward 12 commercial corridors within 10 South and West Side community areas.
-Identify multiple key sites within the INVEST South/West target area to issue Request for Proposals to select a development team.
-Chicago Micro Market Recovery Program (MMRP) The Micro Market Recovery Program (MMRP) is an initiative of the Department of Housing (DOH) that assists in rebuilding distressed Chicago communities by reducing the cost of homeownership, creating communities of choice, and attracting new owners to vacant buildings on targeted neighborhood blocks.
-Encourage expansion of the MMRP target areas to additional community areas/neighborhoods in the Red Line Extension corridor, similar to current West Pullman MMRP area.
-Chicago Neighborhood Opportunity Fund (NOF) The Neighborhood Opportunity Fund finances commercial and cultural projects in neighborhoods that lack private investment, using revenue generated from downtown development.
-Identify commercial and retail projects in strategic locations to seek grants for building acquisition, repair and improvements.
-Increase grant amounts and eligible criteria to expand availability to support redevelopment projects.
-Chicago Neighborhood Rebuild Pilot Program The Chicago Neighborhood Rebuild pilot program aims to rehabilitate vacant homes and place at-risk youth in jobs.
-Expand the program, currently in Garfield Park, Humboldt Park and Englewood, to the RLE corridor to rehab vacant homes and offer training and employment to at-risk youth.
-Chicago Recovery Plan Community Development Grants (CRG) The funding under the Chicago Recovery Plan, which includes funding from the American Rescue Plan Act ("ARP") and over \$600 million in local bond funds, is allocated alongside all other available resources in the City budget to maximize this opportunity over the next 3-5 year funding period.
-Identify key commercial, industrial, and mixed-use projects with both small and large grants to further the goals of RLE TSD Implementation Plan.
-Chicago Small Business Improvement Fund (SBIF) The Small Business Improvement Fund (SBIF) provides grant funding for permanent building improvements and repairs across the city.
-Provide support for all TIFs to be eligible for the SBIF program, and participate in the rolling application.
-Chicago Special Service Areas (SSA) Special Service Areas are local tax districts that fund expanded services and programs through a localized property tax levy within contiguous areas.
-Consider expansion or create of SSAs and Business Improvement Districts (BID) for all station areas and in particular, the commercial corridors along 103rd and 111th, including the creation of Façade Improvement Programs.
+Resources: Community Leaders & Par tnerships Resources: S trengthen Financial Incentives & Progr Business and Community Organizations Greater Roseland Chamber of Commerce (GRCC), Far South CDC (FSCDC), Calumet Area Industrial Commission (CAIC) and other local entities offer ChiBlockBuilder Led by the Chicago Department of Planning and ChiBlockBuilder streamlines the purchase of City South and West Sides and increases transparency technical assistance to local businesses and provide a bridge to City and State incentives and programs, and lead community-based development projects.
+Block groups bring the voice of the community to the implementation strategy.
+Chicago INVEST South/West INVEST South/West is an unprecedented commu marshal the resources of multiple City department corporate and philanthropic partners toward 12 of South and West Side community areas.
+Identify m South/West target area to issue Request for Prop team.
+Financial Institutions Local banks and community development financial institutions partnered can exponentially increase the access to capital to support development projects.
+Chicago Micro Market Recovery Program (MMRP) The Micro Market Recovery Program (MMRP) is a of Housing (DOH) that assists in rebuilding distre- reducing the cost of homeownership, creating co- new owners to vacant buildings on targeted neig expansion of the MMRP target areas to additional in the Red Line Extension corridor, similar to cur Educational Institutions and Workforce Training programs Educational programs paired with training workshops and technical assistance programs offer residents and businesses expanded skills, increased employment opportunities, and an increase in products and services, efficiency and revenue.
+Chicago Neighborhood Opportunity Fund (NOF) The Neighborhood Opportunity Fund finances co in neighborhoods that lack private investment, us downtown development.
+Identify commercial and locations to seek grants for building acquisition, a grant amounts and eligible criteria to expand ava projects.
+Foundations Grants combined with technical assistance can serve as the basis for community groups, small businesses, and residents to access resources to help build capacity and support community Chicago Neighborhood Rebuild Pilot Program The Chicago Neighborhood Rebuild pilot program and place at-risk youth in jobs.
+Expand the progr Humboldt Park and Englewood, to the RLE corric training and employment to at-risk youth.
+Governmental Partners initiatives.
+City of Chicago and CCLBA prioritize those properties which can be combined with adjacent private properties to create bigger opportunity, Chicago Recovery Plan Community Development Grants (CRG) The funding under the Chicago Recovery Plan, wh American Rescue Plan Act ("ARP") and over \$600 allocated alongside all other available resources i this opportunity over the next 3-5 year funding p industrial, and mixed-use projects with both sma and those properties closest to each new station.
+Chicago Small Business goals of RLE TSD Implementation Plan.
+The Small Business Improvement Fund (SBIF) pro building improvements and repairs across the cit Community Businesses and Large Employers Large employers in the community can partner with Local Community and Business Organizations Improvement Fund (SBIF) eligible for the SBIF program, and participate in t for workforce training programs, employment opportunities, and community development strategies.
+Chicago Special Service Areas (SSA) Special Service Areas are local tax districts that for programs through a localized property tax levy we expansion or create of SSAs and Business Improve areas and in particular, the commercial corridors entives & Programs ent of Planning and Development (DPD), the purchase of City-owned properties across the creases transparency about the land sales process.